Seahenge: Conservation

-With Seahenge excavated, the timbers that it had been built out of were transported 50 miles away to the Fenland Archaeology Trust's field centre at Flag Fen in Cambridgeshire, where it immediately underwent conservation by being immersed in fresh water.
+With Seahenge excavated, the timbers that it had been built out of were transported 50 miles away to the Fenland Archaeology Trust's field centre at Flag Fen in Cambridgeshire, where they immediately underwent conservation by being immersed in fresh water.
 The timbers were then cleaned of attached mud and placed in permanent storage.
 English Heritage employed laser scan technology (developed by Alistair Carty of Archaeoptics) to precisely image timbers in three dimensions, allowing archaeologists to create a virtual model of the whole site.

-At Flag Fen, it was then continually soaked in wax-emulsified water to slowly (over years) replace the moisture in the wood with wax.
+At Flag Fen, they were then continually soaked in wax-emulsified water to slowly (over years) replace the moisture in the wood with wax.
 Conservation included treatment with polyethylene glycol.
-It was later transferred to Portsmouth where maritime archaeology experts at the Mary Rose Trust continued the programme at their purpose-built site.
+They were later transferred to Portsmouth where maritime archaeology experts at the Mary Rose Trust continued the programme at their purpose-built site.

 Reconstruction

 Conservation work is complete, with a reconstructed Seahenge near its original site, at the Lynn Museum and opened to the public in April 2008.